Autonomous Continual Learning for Environment Adaptation of Computer-Use Agents: Experiments

-\textbf{The Reliability of CUAJudge.} One of the key factors that determines the effectiveness of continual learning through RL is the reliability of the automatic evaluator.
+\textbf{The Reliability of CUAJudge.} The effectiveness of continual learning through RL critically depends on the reliability of the automatic evaluator.
 To this end, we compare \CUAJudge{} with the rule-based evaluator on 1,444 publicly released trajectories.
-As shown in Table \ref{tab:judge_comparison} in Appendix~\ref{appendix:details_cuajudge}, \CUAJudge{} achieves a high agreement of 87.5\% with the rule-based evaluator.
-Furthermore, compared with the state-of-the-art evaluator~\citep{xue2025an,lu2025agentrewardbench}, \CUAJudge{} improves precision by 4.1\% across trajectories generated by four different agents, substantially reducing false positive evaluations.
-To further verify that \CUAJudge{} can provide reliable reward signals for training tasks and on-policy trajectories during training, we conduct a human evaluation on 288 trajectories.
+As shown in Table \ref{tab:judge_comparison}, \CUAJudge{} achieves a high agreement of 87.5\% with the rule-based evaluator.
+Furthermore, compared with the state-of-the-art evaluator~\citep{xue2025an,lu2025agentrewardbench}, \CUAJudge{} improves precision by 4.1\% across trajectories from four different agents, substantially reducing false positives.
+As the state difference analysis module is a key component of \CUAJudge{}, we conduct an ablation study to evaluate its importance; see Appendix~\ref{appendix:details_cuajudge} for details.
+To further verify that \CUAJudge{} can provide reliable reward signals for training tasks and on-policy trajectories, we conduct a human evaluation on 288 trajectories.
 Specifically, we collect 48 trajectories per environment, evenly sampled across three iterations from six environments.
 As shown in Table~\ref{tab:judge_with_human}, \CUAJudge{} consistently exhibits high agreement with human judgments (93.7\%).
-Notably, as training progresses across iterations, precision and agreement remain consistently around 90\%, suggesting that \CUAJudge{} does not expose exploitable shortcuts for reward hacking and stays well-aligned with actual task completion as judged by humans.
-Overall, these findings suggest that \CUAJudge{} could serve as a robust and reliable automatic evaluator of CUA trajectories for many learning paradigms, including Rejection Sampling Fine-Tuning (RFT)~\citep{yuan2023scalingrelationshiplearningmathematical}, Reflection~\citep{shinn2023reflexion,paul-etal-2024-refiner,xue2023rcotdetectingrectifyingfactual}, and RL.
+Notably, as training progresses across iterations, precision and agreement remain consistently around 90\%, suggesting that \CUAJudge{} avoids exploitable shortcuts for reward hacking and remains well aligned with true task completion.
+Overall, these findings suggest that \CUAJudge{} could serve as a robust and reliable automatic evaluator of CUA trajectories for many learning paradigms, including Rejection Sampling Fine-Tuning (RFT)~\citep{yuan2023scalingrelationshiplearningmathematical}, Reflection~\citep{shinn2023reflexion,paul-etal-2024-refiner,xue2023rcotdetectingrectifyingfactual}, and RL. \textbf{The Sparsity of Agent Updates during Continual Learning.} As shown in Table~\ref{tab:specialist_models} and Table~\ref{tab:cross_env}, the agent achieves substantial gains on target environments under both intra- and cross-environment continual learning, while maintaining stable or even improved performance on other environments without catastrophic forgetting.
+Although~\citep{mukherjee2025reinforcement, chen2025retainingdoingroleonpolicy} observe sparse parameter updates during RL, their studies are limited to language models, leaving it unclear how parameters update for multimodal CUAs, where decision-making is heavily driven by visual perception from dense, information-rich screenshots.
+Therefore, to better understand how the model’s internal representations evolve during continual adaptation, we analyze model sparsity across different iterations.
+Formally, we quantify it using \emph{update sparsity}~\citep{mukherjee2025reinforcement}, which measures the fraction of parameters that remain effectively unchanged.
+Let $\theta^0, \theta^1 \in \mathbb{R}^n$ denote the model parameters before and after fine-tuning, respectively, where $n$ is the total number of trainable parameters.
+Given a tolerance $\varepsilon$ to ignore negligible numerical variations, we set $\varepsilon = 1\times10^{-5}$ following \citet{mukherjee2025reinforcement}, and define \emph{update sparsity} as